mihaelastefan1/php-intern-2017/README.md

-# Roweb Summer Intership 2017
+# Roweb Summer Internship 2017

 This is a step-by-step guide on how to work with this project